Dudejoe870/godot-openmpt/README.md

 ## Why?

-Because my game uses mod-tracker music inspired by Deus-Ex, and it also makes looping and dynamic music easier (haven't implemented channel muting and stuff yet but it should be trivial to implement)
+Because my game uses mod-tracker music inspired by Deus-Ex, and it also makes looping and dynamic music easier.

 ## Where can I find a pre-built addon?